sukkerstjernen/drtv-dl/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+#### Desired features (ranked by priority)
+- [ ] Support for DR Lyd
+- [ ] Support for live content
+- [ ] Retry system for when a download fails
+- [ ] Downloading audio only or video only
+- [ ] Episode filtering to specify episodes when downloading a season/show
+- [ ] Download only a portion of an episode/movie

 ## License

 This project is licensed under the MIT License.